pavkids84-dev/cloud-infrastructure-labs/linux/README.md

 ### Shell Arithmetic

-Arithmetic operations can be performed using:
+Integer arithmetic can be performed using double parentheses.

 ```bash
 (( result = a + b ))